apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 * **aggregate_expression_alias**

-    Specifies an alias for aggregate expression.
+    Specifies an alias for the aggregate expression.

 * **column_list**

-    It contains columns in the `FROM` clause, which specifies the columns we want to replaced with new columns, we can use brackets to surround the columns, such as `( c1, c2 )`.
+    Contains columns in the `FROM` clause, which specifies the columns we want to replace with new columns.
+We can use brackets to surround the columns, such as `( c1, c2 )`.

 * **expression_list**

-    It specifies new columns, which used to match values in `column_List` as the aggregating condition, we can also add alias for them.
+    Specifies new columns, which are used to match values in `column_List` as the aggregating condition.
+We can also add aliases for them.

 ### Examples